weeseml/weeseml.github.io/_pages/about.md

   - /about.html
 ---

 I have a MS and PhD in Statistics and an undergraduate degree in Chemical Engineering.
 My research centers on the design and analysis of experiments, monitoring data streams and analytics applications in Business.
-I teach data mining, regression analysis and design to business students.
+I teach data mining, regression analysis and design to business analytics students.